Technology Metro Area Pathways (TechMAP)

 Career advancement for IT, cyber, data, and cloud professionals in the DMV

-Washington DC rank out of the top five cities for emerging tech job postings.
+The DMV ranks 2nd out of the top five cities for emerging tech job postings.

-# of certification programs available through TechMAP.
+Three certification preparation programs available through TechMAP.

-Programs Offered:
+Programs Offered

 Tech Foundations